jtimdwyer/DSI_project_4/README.md

 #### Background

-This project is based off of a Kaggle, with the directive being to predict West Nile Virus occurrances in mosquitos across the city of Chicago.
+This project is based off of a Kaggle competition, with the directive being to predict West Nile Virus occurrances in mosquitos across the city of Chicago.
 We received three data sets for this project: a dataset marking the traps which were placed around Chicago to monitor mosquitos and check for the presence of West Nile Virus (split into a training set and a testing set), a dataset containing information about the weather occurring in the timeframe in which the mosquito data was being collected, and a dataset indicating the dates and locations where airborne pesticides were sprayed by the city.
 Our goal is to perform analysis on the data given, and create a model to accurately predict the presence of West Nile Virus in a given mosquito trap in Chicago.

 #### Data Cleaning